itsfuad/FCCIMPL/website/src/content/docs/getting-started/installation.md

 description: How to install and set up Ferret
 ---

-## Prerequisites

-Before installing Ferret, make sure you have:
-- Go 1.21 or later (for building from source)

 ## Building from Source

 Currently, Ferret is best installed by building from source: